andrewnicolalde/pandoc_resume/resume.md

 --------------------

 Information Security
-:   Created, selected & deployed security policies for personal and organitional use.
+:   Created, selected & deployed security policies for personal and organizational use.

     * Secured multiple UNIX servers for deployment.
-    * Experienced in threat modeling, deciding and cofiguring technologies such as Fail2Ban, SSH, and SOCKS.
+    * Experienced in threat modeling, deciding and configuring technologies such as Fail2Ban, SSH, and SOCKS.
     * PGP Key Available, see email contact below.

 Developer

-:   **Agile / Test Driven Development**
+:   **Agile / Test-Driven Development**

     * A firm believer therein.